smbeiragh/sanam/README.md

 ## Environment variables
-Sometimes we need different configs for development and productions environments. for example we need to show breakpoints on development but hide it on production. it's possible to achieve this using include path to force env variable files resolve to different versions for different environments.
+Sometimes we need different configs for development and productions environments. for example we need to show breakpoints on development but hide it on production. it's possible to achieve this using include path to force env variables files resolve to different versions for different environments.
 But keep in mind we should use this just for tools config and our code should be the same in all environments.